Court approves Lehman plan to exit bankruptcy

 NEW YORK Lehman Brothers Holdings Corp LEHMQ.PK, now just the odds and ends of the global financial behemoth that collapsed in September 2008, received court approval on Tuesday to exit bankruptcy early next year.

-Lehman may now wind down its remaining operations, U.S. Bankruptcy Judge James Peck told a hearing in New York.
+Lehman may now wind down its remaining operations, U.S. Bankruptcy Judge James Peck said at a hearing in New York.
 Once a mammoth investment bank and brokerage, Lehman is now a collection of assets including real estate, private equity and banking investments.

-Peck, who has spent more than three years overseeing the bankruptcy, choked up as he looked back on the largest ever bankruptcy, one that accelerated the global financial crisis and eroded confidence in markets worldwide.

-"My world changed when the Lehman cases were assigned to me, and so did yours," Peck told the courtroom.
+"Lehman may once have been a too-big-to-fail ... global financial institution, but it was not too big to resolve in Chapter 11," Peck said, his voice choked up.
+He has spent more than three years overseeing the bankruptcy.

 Lehman proposed to the court on Tuesday that its bankruptcy exit occur no earlier than January 31, giving it time to prepare to stand on its own, and paving the way for payouts to creditors to start in 2012.